Devil's Bridge Trail No. 120

 USGS Maps: Wilson Mountain

 Access: Drive 27 miles south from Flagstaff to Sedona on US 89A.
 Continue through Sedona to Dry Creek Road (FR152) at the west end of town.
 Turn right on Dry Creek Road and drive for two miles to where FR152 forks and take the right fork (leaving the paved road).
-This road is rough; high-clearance vehicles required.
+This road is rough; high-clearance vehicles required (see alternate passenger vehicle access below).
 It is not recommended during wet weather.
 About 1.3 miles up this road, turn right to Devil's Bridge Trailhead and parking lot.